dungdo123/Code_Interview/Handwritten_Text_Recognition/Readme.md

 # Description

-The objective of this project is to build a real-time handwritten/printed text system.
+The objective of this project is to build a real-time handwritten/printed text recognition system.
 The proposed architecture is shown as below:

 <img src="https://github.com/dungdo123/Code_Interview/blob/main/Handwritten_Text_Recognition/images/system.PNG" width="600" height="200"/>